MaxHalford/maxhalford.github.io/content/blog/textract-table-to-pandas.md

  'RowSpan': 1}
 ```

 The goal is to munge this data and convert the list of blocks to a `pandas.DataFrame`.
-I first mapped each ID to the corresponding blocks.
-I did this for the 4 type of blocks we may encounter.
+I first mapped each ID to the corresponding block.
+I did this for the four kind of blocks we may encounter.

 ```py
 def map_blocks(blocks, block_type):